UCL-RITS/rse-classwork-2020/week06/average-squares-example/docs/index.rst

 the purpose of the project is to learn about documenting projects

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents: average-squares-docs.rst
+   :caption: Contents:

+   content/average-squares-docs.rst